m1stadev/AutoTSS/README.md

 3. Set the `AUTOTSS_TOKEN` environment variable to the bot token you got from your Discord bot application

+    This can be done by exporting `AUTOTSS_TOKEN` in should shell configuration file, then reloading your shell

 4. Start your instance

         python3 bot.py